Department of Economics @ 100, 1917 - 2017

 Alumni are encouraged to join us in recognition of this milestone by sharing your updates with us!
 We'll collect them for inclusion in a centennial update later in the year.

-The department is hosting free public events in 2017:
+The department host free public events in 2017:

 Biennial Endowed Milliman Lecture in Economics